-Between 14 to 18, boys will now start to grow facial hair and their skin may become oily with pimples.
-Chest hair may also begin to grow for some boys, the amount depending on how hairy the other males in their family are.
+Between 14 to 18, your child will now start to grow facial hair and their skin may become oily with pimples.
+Chest hair may also begin to grow for some people, the amount depending on how hairy the other males in their family are.

-During all of this boys will continue to grow taller and wider as their muscles develop and grow.
+During all of this kids will continue to grow taller and wider as their muscles develop and grow.

-There are many fantastic books that can help you to start having those first conversations with your son.
+There are many fantastic books that can help you to start having those first conversations with your child.

 Hair in Funny Places is a great first book for talking about puberty.
-It is funny and an enjoyable story to read.
-It is one that you can start reading to your son (or daughter) from about the age of 5 or 6.
-This then helps to plant the seeds early about the fact that one day his body will begin to change, meaning that he won’t find it a big shock when puberty finally arrives.
+It is funny and enjoyable story to read.
+It is one that you can start reading to your kids from about the age of 5 or 6.
+This then helps to plant the seeds early about the fact that one day their body will begin to change, meaning they won’t find it a big shock when puberty finally arrives.